Day 1 UK - Budapest

 Day 4 Vienna

 Vienna is arguably one of Europe's most ornate and beautiful cities, and you'll see it in all its glory on a morning tour.
 You'll view St Stephen's Cathedral with its imposing Gothic spire, and the grand Hofburg Palace, which is one of the biggest palace complexes in the world.
-The oldest parts of the building date back to the 13th century, and this was the residence and seat of government of the Habsburg emperors until 1918.
+This was the residence and seat of government of the Habsburg emperors until 1918, and the oldest parts of the building date back to the 13th century.

 A highlight this morning is sure to be your visit to the equally impressive Schönbrunn Palace, a 17th century architectural masterpiece built to rival Versailles.
 Inside there are more than 1,400 rooms, with 40 open to the public.
 Here you'll discover the secret of the Viennese apple strudel - the master confectioners are true entertainers - and enjoy a taste with a tea or coffee.

 We've left the rest of the day free for you to spend as you wish.

 You can spend today making your own discoveries in Vienna, or perhaps you'll choose to join an optional excursion to Vienna Woods.
 This heavily forested region is a UNESCO-designated biosphere reserve.
 Within this stunning landscape, nestled at the foot of the Austrian Alps, is the Heiligenkreuz Abbey, founded in 1133 and inhabited ever since by Cistercian monks.
 On your visit, if you're lucky, the silence might be broken by the haunting sounds of Gregorian chant.
 Your tour ends in the delightful spa town of Baden, where you can explore at your own pace.
 Its main square boasts historic buildings including the Kaiserhaus, where Emperor Franz I would spend the summer, and there are many museums and shops to discover.